digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 We will use the `Ambassador Edge Stack` in this tutorial.
 You can pick any `Ingress/API Gateway` solution as long as it has good support from the community because we may want more options to be available in the near future as well.

+Why use the `Ambassador Edge Stack`?

+`Ambassador Edge Stack` gives platform engineers a comprehensive, self-service edge stack for managing the boundary between `end-users` and `Kubernetes`.
+Built on the `Envoy Proxy` and fully `Kubernetes-native`, `Ambassador Edge Stack` is made to support multiple, independent teams that need to rapidly publish, monitor, and update services for end-users.
+A true edge stack, `Ambassador Edge Stack` can also be used to handle the functions of an `API Gateway`, a `Kubernetes ingress controller` and a `layer 7 load balancer`.

 ### Ambassador Edge Stack (AES)

-The `Ambassador Edge Stack` or `AES` for short is a specialized [Control Plane](https://blog.getambassador.io/the-importance-of-control-planes-with-service-meshes-and-front-proxies-665f90c80b3d) for the `Envoy Proxy`.
+The `Ambassador Edge Stack` or `AES` for short, is a specialized [Control Plane](https://blog.getambassador.io/the-importance-of-control-planes-with-service-meshes-and-front-proxies-665f90c80b3d) for the `Envoy Proxy`.
 In this architecture, `Ambassador Edge Stack` translates configuration (in the form of `Kubernetes Custom Resources`) to `Envoy` configuration.
 All the actual traffic is directly handled by the high-performance [Envoy Proxy](https://www.envoyproxy.io).

 At a very high level `AES` works as follows:
 1. The service owner defines configuration via `Kubernetes` manifests.